Graphiques-Digitale/SSSEO/README.md

 By default, all core modules should be included, these are:

 > SSSEO_Core_SiteConfig_DataExtension

 > SSSEO_Core_LeftAndMain_DataExtension

 > SSSEO_Core_SiteTree_DataExtension

-This will enable the bulk of the "default" functionality pertaining to HTML metadata: character sets, titles, rel="canonical", favicon.ico and custom metadata.
+This will enable the bulk of the **'default'** functionality pertaining to HTML metadata: character sets, titles, rel="canonical", favicon.ico and custom metadata.

 ### 3.2.
 Open Graph